Marino Pušić

-Marino Pušić (born 18 August 1971) is a Dutch-Croatian football manager and former player who played as a midfielder.
-He is the manager of UAE Pro League club Al Jazira.
+Marino Pušić (born 18 August 1971) is a Croatian-Dutch football manager and former player who played as a midfielder.
 Besides football, he was also a player and a manager in competitive futsal.
+He is currently the head coach of Saudi Pro League club Al-Ahli.

 Playing career

 Club

 As a player, Pušić played for De Graafschap, VV Rheden, 1.
 FC Köln II, and KAS Eupen.

 He was part of the Red Star Belgrade squad that won the 1990–91 European Cup, but was still too young to feature in any of their games.
 After fleeing the Yugoslav Wars for the Netherlands he rejected a move to Croatia Zagreb in 1999 when he played for Dutch Hoofdklasse side Babberich.
 Pušić later became a club legend at Babberich, when he scored both goals in the 1996 Dutch Amateur Cup final against SHO in De Kuip.

 Managerial career

 Pušić was a trainer in the Vitesse/AGOVV Football Academy and assistant manager of Nebojša Gudelj at NAC Breda, of Kakhaber Tskhadadze at Inter Baku and of René Hake and Gertjan Verbeek at FC Twente.